Our Methodology

 Highest Confidence

-File counts and sizes • Language percentages • Commit timestamps • Contributor lists
+File counts and sizes • Language percentages • PR counts and merge status • Review decisions (APPROVED, CHANGES_REQUESTED)

 Derived Patterns